sudip-modi/sudip-modi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on user roles and data filter tables in reactjs
+- 🔭 I’m currently working on realtime communication on web apps using webRTC and websockets
 - 🌱 I’m currently learning reactjs and python
 - 👯 I’m looking to collaborate on web projects
 - 🤔 I’m looking for interesting web projects